rohanmahy/ietf-drafts/mahy-mimi-groupchat/draft-mahy-mimi-group-chat.md

 controls the range of acceptable policies.
 The user responsible for the room can further choose among the acceptable policies.
 Users on other providers can either accept the policies of the room or not.
-However we want to make it as easy as possible for clients from other providers to comply with the room policies without making the system too complex.
+However we want to make it as easy as possible for clients from other providers to comply with the room policy primitives without enumerating specific features or requiring all clients implementations to present an identical user experience.

 # Terminology